DiantArts/CodingStyle/README.md

 Hexadecimal letters must be upper case.

-Do not place parentheses surrounding the return expression except if it improves readability :
+Do not place parentheses surrounding the return expression :
 ```cpp
 return true;
 ```

 Line should be at most 110 characters long.
 Indentation must be 4 spaces length and not using tabs.

-allignement, indentation, espacement

-Always place brackets on statements.

 Not classed yet : Others
 ----------------------